nylander/GAAS/annotation/CheatSheet/cigar.md

 	[...]
 	GFF3 recommends representing gapped alignments
 	explicitly with the "Gap" attribute.
-The Gap attribute's format consists of a series of (operation,length) pairs separated by spac characters, for example "M8 D3 M6".
+The Gap attribute's format consists of a series of (operation,length) pairs separated by "+" signs, for example M8+D3+M6.
 Each operation is a single-letter code.

-Here is the different operators:
+Here are the different operators:

 Operator/Code | Description/Operation
 -- | --